What To Know Before You Refinance Commercial Property

 Although the refinance rates you are offered will vary depending on the lender, your business’s attributes and your credit profile, you can expect to see the lowest rates with government-backed SBA and USDA loans, followed by conventional loans.

-SBA loans may be especially attractive when interest rates for commercial property are rising because they have capped interest rates and fees and come in both fixed and variable rates.
-You are able to refinance existing SBA 504 loans according to a rule change, but refinancing existing debt into a new 504 loan is not permitted.
+SBA loans may be especially attractive when interest rates on commercial property are rising because they offer competitive interest rates and fees and come in both fixed and variable rates.
+You are able to refinance existing SBA 504 loans, but refinancing existing debt into a new 504 loan is not permitted.

 Once you’re aware of which type of commercial loan you need, it’s important to get a sense of the requirements for refinancing.
 Here’s an overview of some key guidelines:

-• Credit score.
+- Credit score.
 A business credit score is different from a personal FICO credit score.
 In general, lenders look for this score to be as high as possible.
-The SBA generally looks for a minimum FICO Small Business Scoring Service (SBSS) score of 155 (out of 300) in order to approve someone for an SBA 7(a) loan, but there may be exceptions.
+The SBA generally looks for a minimum FICO Small Business Scoring Service (SBSS) score of 165 to approve someone for an SBA 7(a) loan, but there may be exceptions.
 For a non-government loan, credit score requirements vary by lender.

-• Net operating income (NOI).
+- Net operating income (NOI).
 Net operating income is a measure of a property’s gross income minus its operating expenses, not including debts and income taxes.
-As a rule of thumb, the greater the NOI, the better your chances of a refinance commercial loan approval.
+As a rule of thumb, the greater the NOI, the better your chances of commercial loan refinance approval.
 NOI requirements will vary by lender and loan program, depending on the type of business and the property size.

-• Debt service coverage ratio (DSCR).
-In real estate, DSCR is a measure of the cash flow that a business has available to pay its debts.
-In this equation, getting a ratio greater than one indicates that the company is generating enough revenue to cover its debts, so lenders usually look for a minimum of 1.25, but prefer something closer to 2.00.
+- Debt service coverage ratio (DSCR).
+In real estate, DSCR is a measure of the cash flow a business has available to pay its debts.
+In this equation, a ratio greater than one indicates that the company is generating enough revenue to cover its debts, so lenders usually look for a minimum of 1.25, but prefer something closer to 2.00.

-• Operating history.
-Lenders generally prefer to see at least a few years of a stable operating history in order to prove that the business is sustainable.
+- Operating history.
+Lenders generally prefer to see at least a few years of stable operating history to prove that the business is sustainable.

 Here are some of the documents a lender may want along with your loan application: